 |FOR IMMEDIATE RELEASE

-Arlington, VA – Today, the Alliance for Chemical Distribution (ACD), formerly the National Association of Chemical Distributors, submitted comments to the Occupational Safety & Health Administration (OSHA) urging the agency to reevaluate its proposed rule on the Worker Walkaround Representative Designation Process.
+Arlington, VA – Today, the Alliance for Chemical Distribution (ACD), formerly the National Association of Chemical Distributors, President and CEO Eric R. Byer released the following statement on ACD’s 2024 legislative and regulatory priorities:

 The Alliance for Chemical Distribution (ACD) partners with our more than 400 chemical distribution industry members to provide the education, connection, standards, and advocacy they need to responsibly move the essential products our world depends on.
 As leaders in the $27B+ chemical distribution industry, ACD member companies commit to the highest standards in quality, safety, sustainability, and performance through ACD Responsible DistributionTM.
 For more information, visit www.acd-chem.com.